List of ecoregions affected by woody plant encroachment: South Africa

+Research in the Kruger National park suggests that woody encroachment does not improve soil organic carbon, as the latter is predominantly grass-derived.
+A spatial assessment of tree cover and density across Kruger National Park between 2011 and 2022 similarly documented a decline of large trees and rapid shrub expansion, linked to abiotic factors such as fire, climate, soil and geology as well as to elephant density.
+Combining remote sensing, expert knowledge and field data has further been shown to accurately identify and prioritise emerging ecosystem shifts, including woody encroachment, in semi-arid savannas of the region.

 Lesotho

-In 1998, around 16% of Lesotho's rangelands where estimated to be affected by woody encroachment, linked to grazing pressure.
-Encroaching species include Leucosidea sericea and Chrysocoma and a negative impact of water catchment areas is suspected.
+In 1998, around 16% of Lesotho's rangelands were estimated to be affected by woody encroachment, linked to grazing pressure.
+Encroaching species include Leucosidea sericea and Chrysocoma and a negative impact on water catchment areas is suspected.
 The government of Lesotho has funded mechanical uprooting of shrubs in order to counter woody encroachment.
 This intervention was found to positively impact rangeland quality, which however declines over time as land re-encroaches.

 Eswatini

-Studies in the Lowveld savannas of Eswatini confirm different heavy woody plant encroachment, especially by Dichrostachys cinerea, among other factors related to grazing pressure.
+Studies in the Lowveld savannas of Eswatini confirm heavy woody plant encroachment, especially by Dichrostachys cinerea, among other factors related to grazing pressure.
 In selected study areas the shrub encroachment increased from 2% in 1947 to 31% in 1990.
 In some affected areas, frequent fires, coupled with drought, reduced bush densities over time.

 Mozambique

 Gorongosa National Park experiences a significant increase of woody cover, especially in the miombo woodland, Acacia–Combretum–palm savanna, and floodplain grassland.
 This woody encroachment is linked to reduced browsing pressure, caused by a significant reduction of herbivores during the Mozambican Civil War.